NCR Silver; Not Your Granddad’s NCR

 If your childhood memories include playing behind the retail counter of a family business, and a giant of cash register with the letters NCR cast in steel on the front and back of that behemoth, you might still think that NCR is all about large electro-mechanical machines and big footprint electronic cash terminals in department stores.
 Well, it’s time for another look!

-The NCR Silver product, launched this year, is a software offering bundled with some hardware options like a cash drawer, receipt printer and iPad stand - all geared to the very small business.
+NCR Silver is a software offering bundled with some hardware options like a cash drawer, receipt printer and iPad stand – all geared to the small business.

 We spoke with Christian Nahas, VP of the Small Business Group, about the product and the direction that NCR Silver was headed.
 “The plan”, according to Nahas, “is to be where small business owners are”.
 The product is available both through the Value Added Reseller channel (VAR) and also direct at business retailer Staples.
 The basic package is priced at $499 MSRP, which includes the cash drawer, receipt printer, iPad stand and credit card swipe – basically everything you need except the iPad.
 The per station fee for the software is $79 per month.
 There is no difference in price whether it is purchased from a VAR or from Staples, although VARs offer a variety of services including training, set up, and support – all of which of course, are above and beyond the basic price.
 The iPad stand, engineered by NCR, is built for POS tapping, is mountable, rugged and lockable.

 “The micro-merchant is now an addressable market” stated Nahas.
 Whereas previously many merchants this size were using a shoebox or a simple cash register, and the jump to a real POS system was thousands of dollars, now an entire package can be had for about $1,000.”